mikedesch/CoPOS/README.md

 git CLI: add, commit, push commands

-; add all new files / deltas
+; add all new files / deltas <br>
 git add *

-; if omit -m ,nano opens for a more expasnive text editor experience /n git commit -m "commit message goes here"
+; if omit -m ,nano opens for a more expasnive text editor experience <br>
+git commit -m "commit message goes here"

-; main is the name of the branch that the committed files / deltas are being pushed to \n git push origin main
+; main is the name of the branch that the committed files / deltas are being pushed to <br>
+git push origin main